tudelft-reit/REIT-Python-Package-Template/README.md

 Here's a brief overview of the files and directories that have been created:

-- `.github/workflows/ci.yml`: A GitHub Actions workflow that runs your tests on every push to the repository.
-- `.github/workflows/cd.yml`: A GitHub Actions workflow that publishes your package to PyPI on every new version tag made through the GitHub interface.
 - `.gitignore`: A file that tells Git which files to ignore when committing changes.
 - `.pre-commit-config.yaml`: A configuration file for the `pre-commit` tool, which runs code checks and formatting on every commit.
 - `CONTRIBUTING.md`: A guide for people who want to contribute to your project, which has a lot of the same advice as this README.